streamx-dev/streamx-connector-sling/README.md

 It scans that content to identify and collect related resources referenced within it.
 A typical example is extracting links from HTML elements like `<img src=...>`, `<script src=...>` and similar.

-This service is primarily intended for use cases where you need to gather and publish paths (such as images, scripts, etc.) that are referenced within a page but are not published to StreamX in regular way.
+This service is intended for scenarios where you need to collect and publish resource paths—such as images, scripts, etc.—that are referenced within a page but aren't published to StreamX separately.
+For example, if a page references other pages and those pages are already being published individually by content authors, you should not use this mechanism to publish the page links.
-It is not intended for finding and publishing HTML pages linked within the page content.
-All pages should be published explicitly using a generic Page Publication Handler.

 Example configuration for finding referenced clientlibs and core images in a page content:
 ```json